StephanieRuthJones/react-palendrome-form-challenge/README.md

 ## Additional Challenge

-Refactor the component to be a controlled form which displays the "This is a palindrome" or "This is NOT a palindrome" message as the user types.
+Refactor the component to output the "This is a palendrome" or "This is not a palendrome" as the user types.

 ## Available Scripts